amlcurran/website/src/articles/bodycoach-a-b-testing-paywall.md

 slug: "bodycoach-a-b-testing-paywall"
 image: "a-b-test-paywall-rollout"
 rawDate: "2023-03-28"
-unlisted: true
 ---
 As part of the Get Moving team at The Body Coach, we set up and ran an A/B test to attempt to improve the conversion of users on our paywall.
-A/B tests are hard to run well and this one was one I felt ran well – we got great results from it.
+A/B tests are hard to run well and this one I felt ran well – we got great results from it.

 Here’s what we did, and how it all came about.

 ## Identifying the problem space

-The product and design teams at The Body Coach did research which uncovered that our paywall – where we asked the user to pay to sign up – wasn't following best practise.
+The product and design teams at The Body Coach did research which uncovered that our paywall – where we asked the user to pay to sign up – wasn't following best practice.

 After a lot of research by the team, in particular from the website [Superwall](https://www.paywallscreens.com/), they came up with optimisations and a new design which we ran as our A/B test.
 Here are the old and new designs side-by-side: